 Applicants who submit final application, test scores, and transcripts to the University Admissions Office by this date are reviewed most favorably.
-(Applications open the first week of August 2016 for Summer and Fall 2017 entrance)
+(Applications open the first week of August 2017 for Summer and Fall 2018 entrance)

 Final deadline March 1, 2018 (for Summer or Fall 2018 entrance)

 How to Apply